ragardner/tksheet/DOCUMENTATION.md

 - `table` (`bool`) when `True` will make all functions used with the span target the main table as well as the header/index is those are `True`.
 - `header` (`bool`) when `True` will make all functions used with the span target the header as well as the table/index if those are `True`.
 - `index` (`bool`) when `True` will make all functions used with the span target the index as well as the table/header if those are `True`.
-- `tdisp` (`bool`) is used by data getting functions that utilize spans and when `True` will make the function retrieve screen displayed data for the table, not underlying cell data.
+- `tdisp` (`bool`) is used by data getting functions that utilize spans and when `True` the function retrieve screen displayed data for the table, not underlying cell data.
-- `idisp` (`bool`) is used by data getting functions that utilize spans and when `True` will make the function retrieve screen displayed data for the index, not underlying cell data.
+- `idisp` (`bool`) is used by data getting functions that utilize spans and when `True` the function retrieve screen displayed data for the index, not underlying cell data.
-- `hdisp` (`bool`) is used by data getting functions that utilize spans and when `True` will make the function retrieve screen displayed data for the header, not underlying cell data.
+- `hdisp` (`bool`) is used by data getting functions that utilize spans and when `True` the function retrieve screen displayed data for the header, not underlying cell data.
 - `transpose` (`bool`) is used by data getting and setting functions that utilize spans.
+When `True`:
-    - When `True` returned sublists from data getting functions will represent columns rather than rows.
+    - Returned sublists from data getting functions will represent columns rather than rows.
-    - When `True` data setting functions will assume that a single sequence is a column rather than row and that a list of lists is a list of columns rather than a list of rows.
+    - Data setting functions will assume that a single sequence is a column rather than row and that a list of lists is a list of columns rather than a list of rows.
-- `ndim` (`int`, `None`) is used by data getting functions that utilize spans, it must be either falsy e.g. `None`/`0` or `1` or `2`.
+- `ndim` (`int`) is used by data getting functions that utilize spans, it must be either `0` or `1` or `2`.
-    - `None` is the default setting which will make the return value vary based on what it is.
+    - `0` is the default setting which will make the return value vary based on what it is.
 For example if the gathered data is only a single cell it will return a value instead of a list of lists with a single list containing a single value.
 A single row will be a single list.
     - `1` will force the return of a single list as opposed to a list of lists.
     - `2` will force the return of a list of lists.
 - `convert` (`None`, `Callable`) can be used to modify the data using a function before returning it.
-The data sent to the `convert` function will be as it was before normally returning (after `ndim` has modified it).
+The data sent to the `convert` function will be as it was before normally returning (after `ndim` has potentially modified it).
 - `undo` (`bool`) is used by data modifying functions that utilize spans.
 When `True` and if undo is enabled for the sheet then the end user will be able to undo/redo the modification.
 - `widget` (`object`) is the reference to the original sheet which created the span.
 This can be changed to a different sheet if required e.g. `my_span.widget = new_sheet`